leezii03/TikTok-Downloader/README.md

 # TikTok Video Downloader

 A simple and responsive TikTok Video Downloader built with **React.js**.
 This app allows users to paste a TikTok video URL and download the video without a watermark in HD quality using the RapidAPI endpoint.
+Note: This downloader currently supports only PC browsers.

 ## ✨ Features